Food preservatives: what they are, examples, and risks

 Health effects of nitrates and nitrites

-In humans, the main sources of nitrates, which are harmless in themselves, are water and some vegetables, such as chard, arugula, lettuce, turnips, cabbage, celery, radishes, and spinach, while the main source of exogenous nitrites is processed meats.[13]
+In humans, the main sources of nitrates are water and certain vegetables, such as chard, arugula, lettuce, turnips, cabbage, celery, radishes, and spinach.
+The main source of exogenous nitrites, instead, is processed meat.[18]

-Therefore, excessive and prolonged consumption of processed foods containing nitrates and nitrites should be avoided, or at least severely limited, as it has also been associated with an increased risk of esophageal and stomach cancer.
-However, the use of nitrates and nitrites is justified by the fact that the benefits arising from their use, in the small, regulates amounts in foods susceptible to contamination by Clostridium botulinum outweigh the potential cancer risk.[1]
+Therefore, excessive and prolonged consumption of processed foods containing nitrates and nitrites should be avoided, or at least strictly limited, as it has also been associated with an increased risk of esophageal and stomach cancer.
+However, the use of nitrates and nitrites is justified by the fact that, in small regulated amounts, their benefits in preventing contamination by Clostridium botulinum outweigh the potential cancer risk.[22]

-It is important to know that the intake of antioxidants, such as vitamin C (E300) and its sodium and potassium salts (E301 and E302), inhibits the formation of N-nitrosamines from nitrates and nitrites.[17]
+It is important to note that the intake of antioxidants, such as vitamin C (E300) and its sodium and potassium salts (E301 and E302), inhibits the formation of N-nitrosamines from nitrates and nitrites.[23]

 References